 What a Website Attack Looks Like

-In this particular graph a single WordPress website is being bombarded with comment spam at a super high rate.
-This particular sever hosts many web sites.
-However you can see here how a single site under attack can quickly eat up resources that the other sites rely on as well.
+In this particular graph, a single WordPress website is being bombarded with comment spam at a super high rate.
+This particular server hosts many websites.
+However, you can see here how a single site under attack can quickly eat up resources that the other sites rely on as well.

 Server resources are not infinite and in this case and many like it, we have a single site (a normally low traffic website) consuming the majority of the server resources.

 What This Has to do with Shared Hosting

 Typical ‘budget’ shared hosting accounts are those that are loaded up on a single server and then left to share all the resources (CPU, drive space, memory, and bandwidth) a server has.